404jobsnotfound/404jobsnotfound.github.io/index.md

 ## Goals

 * To bring students together across campus
-* Offer an all-in-one application to join clubs
+* Offer an all-in-one application to browse and join clubs
 * Partner with campus clubs to provide an easy application option
+* Bring more attention to smaller clubs
 * ...and more!
 (Pls feel free to add more)

 ## Team Contract